Naradice/finance_process/README.md

 # finance process

-Modules to handle 3 types of processes for data handling of finance data (i.e. OHLC)
+Modules to handle 3 types of processes for data handling of finance data (i.e. OHLC) with pandas

 ## 1. Technical Indicator Process